-Company financial statements 2023 Company financial statements 2022 Materiality £7,200,000 £7,260,000 Basis for determining materiality 1% of Net Assets 1% of Net Assets Rationale for the benchmark applied As an investmen asset value is the of performance f financial stateme e key measure or users of the Performance materiality 75% of materiality 75% of materiality Rationale for the percentage applied or performance materiality The level of performance materialing applied was set after having considered a number of factors including the expected total value of known and likely misstatements are the level of transactions in the year.
+Company financial statements 2024 Company financial statements 2023 Materiality £8,160,000 £7,200,000 Basis for determining materiality 1% of Net Assets 1% of Net Assets Rationale for the benchmark applied As an investment trust, the net asset value is the key measure of performance for users of the financial statements.
+Performance materiality £6,120,000 £5,400,000 Basis for determining performance materiality 75% of materiality 75% of materiality Rationale for the percentage applied or performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.